-Terms and conditions in respect of work undertaken by Green Accountancy Limited
+Terms and conditions in respect of work undertaken by J D Jones and Co Accountancy

 - These terms and conditions set out the general terms under which we undertake our business.
 The specific conditions relating to particular assignments will be covered in separate letters of engagement.

 - These terms and conditions, our engagement letters, and the schedule of services are all governed by, and should be construed in accordance with English law.
 Each party agrees that the courts of England and Wales will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matter arising from it.
 Each party irrevocably waives any right to object to any action being brought in those Courts, to claim that the action has been brought in an inappropriate forum, or to claim that those Courts do not have jurisdiction.

 - J D Jones and Co Accountants is registered with AAT as licenced accountants.

 - In accordance with the requirements of the Bribery Act 2010 we have policies and procedures in place to prevent the business and its partners and staff from offering or receiving bribes.

 - As with other professional services firms, we are required to identify and verify our clients for the purposes of the UK anti-money laundering legislation.
 Save in exceptional circumstances we cannot start work until this requirement has been met.
 We may request from you, and retain, such information and documentation as we require for these purposes and/or make searches of appropriate databases including ID verification software.

 - we do not hold any client moneies